Jpro714/Sized-UILabel/README.md

 Installation
 =============
-Just add the "UILabel + SizedLabel.h" and "UILabel + SizedLabl.m" files to your project.\n
+Just add the "UILabel + SizedLabel.h" and "UILabel + SizedLabel.m" files to your project.
 Then import with #import "UILabel + SizedLabel.h"

 Usage